Metformin- Another Tool To Achieve A Longer, Healthier Life?

 If you haven’t heard of Metformin, also known as glucophage or metformin hydrochloride, yet, chances are you soon will.
 It’s one of the biggest little secrets of celebrities and billionaires who are looking to extend their lives indefinitely.

 Metformin use has actually been around for decades as a safe, effective treatment of type 2 diabetes or high blood sugar levels/blood glucose levels (hypoglycemia) in the blood stream.
-This is compared to insulin which can treat type 1 diabetes, but Metformin is good for those that have insulin resistance or insulin sensitivity.
+This is compared to insulin which can treat type 1 diabetes, but Metformin is beneficial for those that have insulin resistance or insulin sensitivity.
 Produced from the French lilac plant, Metformin has been in use before it was a pharmaceutical as an herbal remedy for frequent urination, measles, worms, among many other conditions.
 It is approved by the Food and Drug Administration (FDA) to help fight aging compared to other brand name products.

 Recently, Metformin has seen a surge of buzz around the burgeoning field of longevity science.
 Numerous studies, mostly on diabetics, have shown that people taking Metformin through their healthcare tend to have less heart attacks, heart failure, cancer diagnoses, and also seem to stave off dementia and Alzheimer’s.
 In addition, people seem to live longer and put off most age-related diseases for years compared to people not on the drug.
 The drug interaction of Metformin seems to work to not only increase lifespan with proper dosing, but to increase your health span, which is arguably more important.